Roco-scientist/NGS-Barcode-Count/README.md

 <br>
 <ul>
 <li>
 --bb_barcodes is optional.
-If it is not used, the output counts uses the DNA barcode to count with no error handling on these barcodes.<br>
+If it is not used, the output counts uses the DNA barcode to count with no error handling on these barcodes.
 </li>
 <li>
 --sample_barcodes is optional.
-If it is not used, all samples are marked as unknown.<br>
+If it is not used, all samples are marked as unknown.
 </li>
 <li>
---output_dir defaults to the current directory if not used. <br>
+--output_dir defaults to the current directory if not used.
 </li>
 <li>
---threads defaults to the number of threads on the machine if not used. <br>
+--threads defaults to the number of threads on the machine if not used.
 </li>
 </ul>